Networking can make or break your career, but many of us fear the very thought of pressing flesh and “working a room.”

 chanpipat / Shutterstock.com

-It’s easy to fall into the trap of thinking what contacts can do for YOU instead of how you might help them.
-Even successful people can use help at various times.
-Sobel told Inc. that his brother helped a former CEO of Walmart with some health information.
-That’s the kind of connection that can develop into a social relationship.
+It’s easy to fall into the trap of thinking about what contacts can do for YOU instead of how you might help them.
+But even successful people can use help at various times.
+If you can help, do so.

 6. Make your requests specific